I am a working professional with a deep passion for writing who likes to share his thoughts using credible sources and facts.

-Ernest Renan attempts to define a nation in his essay "What is a nation."
+Ernest Renan attempts to define a nation in his essay "What is a Nation?"
 Renan endeavors to define a legitimate nation by reflecting on the uprisings led by nationalist leaders during the revolutions of 1848.
-He urges people to come together, and look to common bonding experiences that do not stifle progress and unity because of the differences in race, language, religion, and geography.
+He urges people to come together and look to common bonding experiences that do not stifle progress and unity because of the differences in race, language, religion, and geography.

 This supposition cannot be taken for granted as it is done today.
 More attention must be paid to it because when this rhetoric was first proclaimed, it was totally revolutionary to Europeans under autocratic regimes.
 Nationalist factions used this new rhetoric to cause great political upheavals that shook the foundations of European monarchies.
-This supposition is noteworthy because it supported the liberal and nationalist factions who wanted independence from old monarchies as demonstrated in the revolutions of 1848.
+This supposition is noteworthy because it supported the liberal and nationalist factions who wanted independence from old monarchies, as demonstrated in the revolutions of 1848.
 Thus, the definition of nationhood Renan offers is legitimate because it rests on the choice of the people.

 Renan’s second argument says that the inhabitants of a nation must share a common past.
-He believes a nation is defined as the “culmination of a long past of endeavors, sacrifice and devotion” and “a large scale solidarity, constituted by the feeling of the sacrifices that one has made in the past” (Internet Modern History Sourcebook 1).
-He means that a nation is an aggregate of people, unified by joy, grief, national sacrifices, triumphs and travails in the past.
+He believes a nation is defined as the “culmination of a long past of endeavors, sacrifice, and devotion” and “a large scale solidarity, constituted by the feeling of the sacrifices that one has made in the past” (Internet Modern History Sourcebook 1).
+He means that a nation is an aggregate of people, unified by joy, grief, national sacrifices, triumphs, and travails in the past.

 He means if people are willing to consolidate their past and perpetuate their unity and be governed together by consent, then they are a nation.
-An unfortunate example where the willingness to live with mutual consent and cooperation is not shown is in present day Iraq.
-If the rivaling Shia, Sunni and Kurdish factions would only agree to live together and be governed with their mutual consent, then peace would prevail in Iraq instead of political instability.
+An unfortunate example where the willingness to live with mutual consent and cooperation is not shown is in present-day Iraq.
+If the rivaling Shia, Sunni, and Kurdish factions would only agree to live together and be governed with their mutual consent, then peace would prevail in Iraq instead of political instability.

 Renan’s arguments form the basis of modern nations.
 His arguments are legitimate because they rest on the people’s volition.
 His definition of a nation can be compared to marriage.
 If two independent individuals are fine with each other’s personalities, differences and similarities, likes and dislikes, and if they agree to live together in the bond of love for the rest of their lives, then they can enter the lifelong contract of marriage.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.